|

 Law,” distilled by attorney and author Mike Godwin

-in 1990, states that “as an online
+in 1990, states that “as

 discussion grows longer, the probability of a comparison involving